mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 The Volcano Observatory throughline reaches its third and final beat.
 The Castaway's data is now unambiguous.

-The player, Steven, and Cosmo determine they need the device.
+The player, Steven, and Cozmo determine they need the device.
 The break-in sequence.
 The covert team lead flees to Dragon Frontiers.

 The player follows. **Speed δ** is here — the one that ran furthest, the last one found, never staying in one place.

 Rayquaza's arc reaches its climax.
 The player's relationship with Rayquaza, built across the whole game, becomes an alliance. **[TBD — exact mechanism.]**

 The covert team lead is confronted at Dragon Frontiers — the intended final stage of the network expansion plan.
-The player defeats them and takes the device.
-Cosmo modifies it on the spot: target frequency changed from the crystal network to Deoxys.
+The player defeats them and takes the device. **[TBD — what happens to the device next.]**

 **[TBD — Exact climax sequence: how the player uses the modified device on Deoxys, what the battle sequence looks like, how Deoxys becomes catchable.]**